How to tie the Chod rig - In fourteen steps

 What you'll need to tie the Chod rig:

-Some Bristle filament / Chod Filament.
-One of Our Chod hooks along with one of our Bait attachments, We'll be using a Micro hook ring swivel but you can also use a rig ring screw or Rig ring.
+A spool of REVOLVE™ Stiff rig bristle filament, Duropoint® Chod hooks along with one of our Bait attachments, We'll be using a Micro hook ring swivel but you can also use a hook ring swivel screw, rig ring screw or Rig ring.

 Tools for the job: